gedw99/gio-embed/README.md

 ## Screen Loading

+The following relies on the DOM.
+GIOUI Embed Widget loader uses the ability to pick a DOM div tag to load the Widget into.

 Relies on the Intersection Web API at https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API, to know when to load, allowing late binding, and avoiding large initialy downloads.

 https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API/Timing_element_visibility provides analytics also.